 Appropriately Uses Anti-Anxiety Medication

-This statistic tells you the percentage of long-term care residents that were given antianxiety drugs.
-These medications are generally used to treat patients suffering from anxiety and depression.
+This is the percentage of residents who were prescribed antianxiety drugs.
+These drugs are generally used to treat patients experiencing depression and anxiety.

 Managing Depression Among Residents

-Measures the percentage of long-term stay patients who are showing depressive symptoms.
+This is a measure of the percentage of long-term stay residents who are showing depressive symptoms.
+Many believe that this is a measure of patient quality of life.

 Appropriate Vaccine Usage